chai-sura/Finance-RAG-chatbot/README.md

 A signed-in user asks a question.
 The backend:

 1. Verifies the user's **JWT** and reads their role.
-2. **Rewrites** vague follow-ups into standalone questions using conversation history.
+2. **Rewrites** vague follow-ups into standalone questions using conversation history (only when the question actually depends on prior context).
-3. If the user is cleared for HR data, tries the **SQL path**: generate a query, run it on the employee table, return an exact answer.
-Falls back to RAG if the question isn't a table question or the query yields nothing.
+3. If the user is cleared for HR data, tries the **SQL path**: generate a query, run it on the employee table, and verify the answer fits the question.
+Falls back to RAG if it's not a table question, the query yields nothing, or the answer doesn't fit.
 4. Otherwise (or on fallback), runs **RAG**: embed the query, search the vector store *filtered to allowed roles*, rerank for precision, re-check access with a guard, and generate a grounded, cited answer.

 ```mermaid